annutt2031/BSA03_HowToRequirements/README.md

    1. List of information sources;
    2. List of abbreviations, glossary;
    3. List of stakeholders, their roles in the system, brief description.
-4. Describe the business requirements (see section 3.
+4. Describe the business requirements (see Section 3.
 "How to Describe Business Requirements"):
-   1. Problems for which the system is being created or finalized;
+   1. Problems for which the system is being created or completed;
    2. Preconditions, environment, situation;
-   3. Opportunities to solve problems with our system;
+   3. Possibilities to solve problems with our system;
-   4. Business goal(s) - the main objectives for which the system is built.
+   4. Business goal(s) — the main goals for which the system is being built.
-5. Describe the boundaries of the project:
+5. Describe the scope of the project:
    1. The main roles of the system and their functions in the system.
 6. Place the document in the turn-in file ex03\_<product prefix>\_vision.docx.